 Precise Diagnosis Needed for a Dog’s Ear Infections

-If your dog is showing any of the common signs of ear infections, it’s important to visit your veterinarian as soon as possible.
+If your dog is showing any of the common signs of ear infections, it’s important to consult with your veterinarian as soon as possible.
 Quick treatment is necessary not only for your dog’s comfort (these conditions can be painful!), but also to prevent the spread of infection to the middle and inner ear.
-Do not try to treat ear infections at home.
+Don’t try to treat ear infections at home.

 Be prepared to provide your vet with a thorough history of the problem.
 This is especially important for first-time infections, or if you are seeing a new veterinarian.
 Your vet will want to know the following: